jpnance/xw/README.md

 Finally, there's one more syntax that's a little wonky but is what I use most often.
 You see, I've [predefined](https://github.com/jpnance/xw/blob/main/models/grabber.js) a bunch of bookmarks to the puzzles I do most often: [USA Today](https://puzzles.usatoday.com/), [New York Times](https://www.nytimes.com/crosswords/game/daily), among many others.
 For most of these services, `xw <puzzle service short name>` will instantly grab the latest puzzle that service has to offer. `xw lat` will fetch the latest [Los Angeles Times puzzle](https://www.latimes.com/games/daily-crossword) and `xw club72` will retrieve the latest [Tim Croce concoction](https://club72.wordpress.com/) (yes!
 RSS feeds work!), and so on.
 You'll have to browse through the others to see what else is available.

 In the case of the New York Times Crossword, though, there's a little extra work needed.
 First, of course, you'll have to have an NYTXW subscription.
-Then, you'll need to copy and paste your `NYT-S` cookie from your browser into a file called `.env` at the root of wherever your system installed xw, most likely `/usr/local/lib/node_modules/xw`.
-The only line in that file should be: `NYT_COOKIE=NYT-S=<cookie value which is pretty long and has a lot of random looking characters>`.
+Then, you'll need to copy and paste your `NYT-S` cookie from your browser into a file called `.xw.conf` at the root of wherever your system installed xw, most likely `/usr/local/lib/node_modules/xw`.
+The only line in that file should be:

+	{ "nytCookie": "NYT-S=<cookie value which is pretty long and has a lot of random looking characters>" }

 Then, `xw nyt` will work just like the other short names.
 (I know this part is a bit involved.
 I hope to improve it soon.)

 Oh, yeah, and if you want to do a puzzle from a specific date, try something like `xw usa-today --date 2020-09-20`.